Kaltsoon/nosql/material/2-mongo-introduction.md

 MongoDB Compass should already be installed along with the MongoDB database management system installed previously.
 If not, you can install it [here](https://www.mongodb.com/try/download/compass).
 Once installed, do the following:

-1. Open the MongoDB Compass application and a new database connection.
-The default database connection setting should work for connecting the local MongoDB instance
+1. Open the MongoDB Compass application and add a new database connection by clicking the "Add a new connection" button.
+The default database connection settings should work for connecting the local MongoDB instance, so you can just click the "Save & Connect" button.
+The new connection should appear on the "Connections" list.
+From now on you can just hover the connection on the list and click the "Connect" button to connect the database
 2. Create a database `library` and in that database create a collection `books` by following the [Manage Databases in Compass](https://www.mongodb.com/docs/compass/current/databases/) instructions
 3. Export the contents of [this](https://raw.githubusercontent.com/Kaltsoon/nosql/refs/heads/main/material/library.json) JSON file (right-click the page and choose "Save Page As...") to the `books` collection by following the [Import and Export Data](https://www.mongodb.com/docs/compass/current/import-export/) instructions
-4. Open the `library` database in MongoDB Shell by clicking the name of the database in the list of databases on the left and then clicking the "Open MongoDB Shell" button
+4. Open the `library` database in MongoDB Shell by clicking the name of the database in the list of databases on the left and then clicking the "Open MongoDB Shell" button.
+To make sure that the MongoDB Shell is using the correct database, type in `use library` to the MongoDB Shell and press the <kbd>Enter</kbd> key to execute the command.
+Now the the command input line should start with "library" (name of the used database)
 5. Find out how to implement a query which lists all documents in a collection by reading the [Query Documents](https://www.mongodb.com/docs/manual/tutorial/query-documents/) guide.
 While you are reading the MongoDB documentation, choose the language as "MongoDB Shell" from the "Select your language" menu.
-Then, execute a query that lists all the documents in the `books` collection using the MongoDB Shell
+Then, execute a query that lists all the documents in the `books` collection using the MongoDB Shell by writing the query and pressing the <kbd>Enter</kbd> key to execute it.
+Inspect the structure of documents in the query result.

 > [!IMPORTANT]
-> Exercise 2 👨‍💻: Create a file (for example a Word document) and include a [screenshot](https://www.take-a-screenshot.org/) of the query and its result in the MongoDB Shell mentioned in step 5 to the file.
+> Exercise 2 👨‍💻: Install MongoDB along with the MongoDB Compass and complete the five steps mentioned above.
+Create a Word document and include a [screenshot](https://www.take-a-screenshot.org/) of the query and its result in the MongoDB Shell mentioned in step 5 to the file.
 Submit the file to the "MongoDB database management system setup" Moodle submission in PDF format.

 > [!NOTE]
 > Bonus sections and exercises in the material (marked with ⭐) are optional and can be used to deepen your MongoDB knowledge.